lum1n0us/wasm-micro-runtime/README.md

 The sample also provides the native Linux version of application without the runtime under folder "vgl-native-ui-app".
 It can help to check differences between the implementations in native and WebAssembly.
 <img src="./doc/pics/vgl_linux.PNG">

+The other sample demonstrates that a graphic user interface application in WebAssembly programming with WAMR graphic library(WGL), which is implemented based on LittlevGL, an open-source embedded 2d graphic library.
+The sample source code is under ```samples/littlevgl-native```

+Unlike `sample/littlevgl/val-wasm-runtime`, in this sample, the whole LittlevGL source code is built into the WAMR runtime but not into Webassembly application.
+And WGL provides a group of WebAssembly wrapper API's for user to write graphic application.
+These API's is listed in: `<wamr_root>/core/iwasm/lib/app-libs/extension/gui/wgl.h`.
+Currently only a few API's are provided and there will be more.

 Submit issues and contact the maintainers